flipperdevices/flipperzero-firmware/documentation/AppManifests.md

 * **fap_description**: string, may be empty.
 Short application description.
 * **fap_author**: string, may be empty.
 Application's author.
 * **fap_weburl**: string, may be empty.
 Application's homepage.
-* **fap_assets**: string.
-If present, defines a folder name to be used for gathering assets for this application.
-These assets will be preprocessed and built alongside the application.
+* **fap_icons**: string.
+If present, defines a folder name to be used for gathering image assets for this application.
+These images will be preprocessed and built alongside the application.
 See [FAP assets](./AppsOnSDCard.md#fap-assets) for details.

 ## .fam file contents